-Recognizing the depth of the human-animal bond, social workers are a part of veterinary teams to help address the human needs of clients and veterinary professionals that occur during animals’ care.
+Recognizing the depth of the human-animal bond, social workers are a part of veterinary teams to help address the human needs of both clients and veterinary professionals that occur during animals’ care.
+Social workers offer support to animal owners during emotionally difficult situations.
+They offer support to veterinary professionals who are faced by the emotional toll of patient loss or illness daily.

 UW Veterinary Care’s (UWVC) Veterinary Support Services is available to UWVC clients free of charge.
 The UWVC medical team may ask Veterinary Support Services to offer support during an animal’s care.